 1. Mention in chat which cell you intend to grow, to reduce redundant activity.
 If you plan to start with a specific branch, specifying it is all the better.

 3. Please periodically check the overview.
-Since it updates in real time, you can see if your branch is actively extending with someone else’s scythed cubes.
+Since it updates in real time and you can see where other Scythes are working with the floating scythe icons, you can see if your branch is actively extending with someone else’s scythed cubes.
 Do not stay on a branch where someone else is actively reapgrowing.
 Ideally, it’s first come, first serve.
 You may not always be able to figure out who was first, but if it’s fuzzy or you just love, love, love the branch you’re on, please respectfully negotiate who will go and who will stay.

 A Fort Scythe can be either a level 1 or a level 2 cell, so the scale of reaping retro points you receive there may vary.
 Either way, only Scythes or Scouts can view or choose these cells in the “change cell” menu.
 If you are a Scythe, reapgrow these cells to your heart’s content.
 There’s really no need to trace normally within them, because then you’ll only be giving the cubes weight 1, not weight 3, and Fort Scythes are about speedy and accurate cell growth.
 If you are a Scout, you can flag cubes here and join the Scythes in making sure there aren’t any mistakes, but please trace cubes yourself on other cells, although it’s not the end of the world if you forget this.

 All Forts are considered “hands off” for admins until Scythes conclude that each cell is ready for an admin to give a final review.
 That means it’s up to Scythes to check the Fort branches after they’ve grown out, reaping or Scythe Completing as necessary.
 Don’t Scythe Complete as you reapgrow; as with any other cell, make sure you’re adding your votes only when you’re positive that the cube is okay, which often means waiting on a whole branch to grow for an entire picture.
+Please also be courteous to fellow Scythes and wait to Scythe Complete what they’ve reapgrown until they’re done, unless you want to directly coordinate with each other.
 (Note also that in a Fort, your purple SC color will cover your Scythe blue for a change, not the other way around.
 This way, you can tell what’s just been reapgrown vs. what’s been both reapgrown and verified.)